OpenDx28/docker-slicer/README.md

 # docker-slicer

 This repository holds a Docker image configured to run the 3D Slicer application in a VNC server compatible with 3D acceleration using Nvidia GPUs.
+It also includes a WebDAV server with a web UI running on port 8085.

 ## Instructions